Jianglai-0023/self-supervised-csc/README.md

-# Chinese Spelling Corrector is just language learner
+# Chinese Spelling Corrector Is Just Language Learner

 This is the official repo for the ACL 2024 Findings paper *Chinese Spelling Corrector is just language learner*.